quaderno/quaderno-developers/source/includes/_quaderno_js.md

 ***Async request***.
 This method validates the customer's business number.
 Currently Quaderno validates EU VAT numbers, ABN, and NZBN.

-Please keep in mind that business numbers are not actually validated while using the Sandbox.
+Please keep in mind that business numbers are not actually validated when using [Quaderno Sandbox](#quaderno-sandbox).

 This method returns a `result` object with the following attribute: